Expert Slide and Photo Scanning Since 2002.

 Q. I have hundreds of 35mm slides and photos, do I have to count them all before I send them to you?

 A. No. When we are done scanning them, all we have to do is see how many images we have.
 No manual counting is necessary unless you want to do it.
 Just don't be surprised at how many final scans there are.
-Just do a rough count.
+Just do a rough count and then just send the "Deposit" check with the slides.
 Also, you can figure that, with normal thickness slides, you will get about 23 per inch in a stack.

 Q. Can I get my scans divided into different folders or shows or chapters?